AyoubCoding21/ElectroBench/README.md

 **Shadows**: Shadows in this benchmark are used by calculating clamp to dot of the vPositon and vNormal of the light then multipling it by the color, It was used in v1.8-Beta, but in other versions it uses shadow-mapping.

-**Fire effect**: For this *virtual* fire effect we addded a lambert effect to the calculations.
+**Fire effect**: For this *virtual* fire effect we addded a sin distortion effect to the calculations.
 And we used a *degrade* color system for bottom to top (from yellow to red).

 **Rendering:**